jedisct1/zig-utf8encrypt/README.md

 ### Limitations

 - Not IND-CPA Secure: Not probabilistic; not suitable for high-security applications requiring IND-CPA security
-- Frequency Preservation: Character frequency within each class is preserved (susceptible to frequency analysis)
+- Frequency Preservation: Character frequency within each class is preserved (susceptible to frequency analysis within each class)
+- Structural Obfuscation: While the sequence of character classes is permuted to hide patterns, the multiset of classes remains the same (e.g., input with 2 ASCII + 1 emoji will produce output with 2 ASCII + 1 emoji, but in different positions)
 - No Authentication: Provides confidentiality only; no integrity or authentication guarantees

 ## Performance